ddev/ddev/docs/content/users/install/ddev-installation.md

     12. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
     13. Install `ddev` with `curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh`
     14. `sudo apt-get update && sudo apt-get install -y certutil xdg-utils` to install the `xdg-utils` package that allows `ddev launch` to work.
-    15 In WSL2 run `mkcert -install`.
+    15. In WSL2 run `mkcert -install`.

     That's it!
 You have now installed DDEV on WSL2.
 If you're using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.
-    Follow the instructions in `Linux, macOS and Windows WSL2 (install script)` above.
+    Follow the instructions in the `Linux apt/yum` section.

-    !!!warning "Projects go in /home, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. /home/<your_username>), **not** in the Windows filesystem (`/mnt/c`), because you'll get vastly superior performance on the Linux filesystem.
+    !!!warning "Projects go in /home, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you'll get vastly superior performance on the Linux filesystem.
 You will be very unhappy if you put your project in `/mnt/c`.

-    !!note
+    !!!note "Path to certificates"
-        Whenhe prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having /usr/sbin in the path so that `/usr/sbin/update-ca-certificates` can be found.)
+        Note the prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having `/usr/sbin` in the path so that `/usr/sbin/update-ca-certificates` can be found.)

 === "Traditional Windows"